 Like patches, estrogen gels allow for a slow and controlled release of estrogen into the body.
 Each pump consists of the prescribed amount of medication you need.
 Apply it to clean, dry skin as thinly as possible.
 This treatment is usually self-applied once per day, depending on your specific case.

-With the use of any of these forms of estrogen replacement therapy, there are risks of long-term use, such as uterine cancer from a state of estrogen dominance.
+With any forms of estrogen replacement therapy, there are risks of long-term use, such as uterine cancer from a state of estrogen dominance.

-Normally, estrogen-only HRT is only recommended for those whose uterus has been removed, signifying that they cannot get endometrial cancer.
+Normally, estrogen-only HRT is only recommended for those whose uterus has been removed, signifying that they cannot develop endometrial cancer.

 Keep in mind that if the risks outweigh the benefits, there are safer choices available to balance estrogen levels.
 Click on the following link to learn about natural alternatives to HRT.